 Chairman Chief Executive Officer Role The Chairman of the Board is responsible for setting the The Chief Executive Officer is in charge of Deliverables overall business direction. preparing and executing the business plan as outlined by the Chairman.
-The Chairman shall, when present, preside at all meetings of the Board and shall render advice and counsel to the Minimum internal control mechanisms for President.
-He shall: management's operational responsibility shall center on the President/CEO, being ultimately
+The Chairman shall, when present, preside at all meetings of the Board and shall render advice and counsel to the President.
+He shall: Minimum internal control mechanisms for management's operational responsibility shall center on the President/CEO, being ultimately Schedule meeting to enable the Board to perform its duties responsibly while not interfering with the flow of the Corporation's operations accountable for the Corporation's organizational and procedural controls.

-- Schedule meeting to enable the Board to perform its duties responsibly while not interfering with the flow of the Corporation's operations - Prepare the meeting agenda in consultation with the CEO - Exercise control over quality, quantity and timeliness of the flow of information between Management and the Board - Assist in ensuring compliance with the Corporation's guidelines on corporate governance accountable for the Corporation's organizational and procedural controls.
+- Prepare the meeting agenda in consultation with the CFO - Exercise control over quality, quantity and timeliness of the flow of information between Management and the Board - Assist in ensuring compliance with the Corporation's guidelines on corporate governance